 Invalid Zip Code

-This window has a hinge on its top and opens outward from the bottom, providing ventilation and increasing natural light.
-Although an awning window can improve airflow in your shower, it can be challenging to clean due to its slant.
+This window has a hinge on its top and opens outward from the bottom.
+It ventilates your space and increases natural light.
+Its slant can make it difficult to clean, though.

 A casement window, also called a crank window, has hinges on its side and opens outward to the left or right.
-Though it’s energy efficient, this window can break easily when its hardware ages and rusts.
+It ventilates the space successfully and is easy to operate.
+It’s energy efficient, but it can break easily when its hardware ages and rusts.
+It can also be tough to clean.

 glass block window icon